 Here’s a few other good spots for enjoying an outing at the lake.

-Also easy to get to, the Guntersville Municipal Park (above) features a few hundred yards of shoreline for fishing, a pier, a boat ramp, a nice view of the lake and the busy highway, and lots of free parking. (map)
+The Guntersville Municipal Park (above) features a few hundred yards of shoreline for fishing, a pier, a boat ramp, a nice view of the lake and the busy highway, and lots of free parking. (map)

 Upper North Sauty Creek area.
 If you’re a frequent traveller on the busy U.S. Hwy.
 72 between Hunstville and Scottsboro, you are familiar with this beautiful spot just north of the Goose Pond Colony Resort.
 You’ve seen the big lake view shown above on the south side of the highway, and the old bridge piers, small islands and acres of lily pads of the North Sauty Wildlife Refuge on the north side.